williamsnell/ws_content/content/posts/cot/index.md

 This parallelism is great for training because we can feed in long sequences of text all at once and, in a single forward pass, process the whole thing.

-To generate new text, we take the prediction at the last sequence position (<i> on</i>) and add it to the text sequence, and then run the model again on the new, longer sequence.
+To generate new text, we take the prediction at the last sequence position <i> on</i>, add it to the text sequence, and then run the model again on the new, longer sequence.

 <div id="flowchart_gen" style="width: 100%;"></div>